10 Nov How To Prevent Knee Valgus

-Medial knee collapse, also known as knee valgus, is when the knee collapses or falls inward during any sort of weight bearing activity, like a squat, during gait, or during sport-specific movements like cutting.
+Medial knee collapse, also known as knee valgus, is when the knee collapses or falls inward during any sort of weight-bearing activity, like a squat, during gait, or during sport-specific movements like cutting.
 Knee valgus is characterized by hip adduction and hip internal rotation in a flexed hip position.
 This position of the knee is most commonly associated with a non-contact mechanism of injury of the Anterior Cruciate Ligament (ACL), and occurs in the running or jumping athlete during the deceleration phase of a cutting movement.
-The gluteus maximus plays an interesting role in medial knee collapse.
-In this article, we will show you how to prevent knee valgus with gluteus maximus exercises!
+The gluteus maximus plays an interesting role in medial knee collapse and can help with preventing knee valgus.
+In this article, we will show you how to prevent knee valgus with gluteus maximus targeted exercises!

 Common Knee Injuries Surrounding Knee Valgus